Back to top

 Relationships Australia has done research into the health impact of loneliness when people are estranged from their family or their family is dispersed.
 “There are real consequences when people have a sense of being socially isolated,” she says.

-Alison explains there’s a physical and mental impact of loneliness: it has the same detrimental effect as smoking 15 cigarettes a day.
+Alison explains there’s a physical and mental health impact of loneliness: it has the same detrimental effect as smoking 15 cigarettes a day.

 “But there’s a positive impact when you make the conscious decision to integrate,” she says.
 “It’s important to create a neighbourhood and also take responsibility to look out for people who might be lonely.”